gastonstat/relic-stat159/lectures/02-typical-work-style.md

 The terminal is where you type the commands.
 - The __kernel__ is the core of the operating system in Unix.
 It's what takes care of allocating time and memory to program.
-- __Shell__ is the outside of the kernell.
+- __Shell__ is the outside of the kernel.
 The shell is the outer layer of the operating system.
 That's what you see when you open up a Terminal window.
 - The shell interacts with the user (think of it as your working environment).
 Every time you execute a command, the shell will send requests to the kernel.